fence@raincityfence.com

 FAQs2023-04-04T18:11:01+00:00

-Traditional fence posts, where wood is directly set into concrete, will rot and fail where the wood is in contact with concrete or the dirt that seems to always build up around the base.
+Traditional fence posts, where wood is directly set into concrete, will rot and fail where the wood comes in contact with concrete, or dirt that builds up around the base.

 For post-on-pipe, a thick galvanized pipe is embedded into a channel cut into the post.
-One third of the pipe is embedded in the post with two thirds protruding.
-The protruding pipe is then set into concrete, so that the wood of the post never comes in contact with the ground (if soil levels are maintained).
+One-third of the pipe is embedded in the post with two-thirds protruding.
+The protruding pipe is then set into concrete so the wood of the post never comes into contact with the ground (if soil levels are maintained).

 This design means that a post could last a lifetime.
-So… yes, probably you should.
+So yes, you should upgrade to a post-on-pipe design.

 The fence building process involves a good deal of site traffic, digging, and the like, so it is usually a good idea to have the fence installed before landscaping.